 But if anyone is expecting significant changes to a 2021 vehicle, think again.
 Ford has chosen to stick to a consistent design that will make the new Fusion similar to the previous one.

-In fact, Ford has made it very clear that they have no intention of upgrading the Fusion.
-Back to 2017, and many will remember that the American auto company chose to give the Fusion a facelift.
+Ford has made it very clear that they have no intention of upgrading the Fusion.
+Back in 2017, many will remember that the American auto company chose to give Fusion a facelift.